Third Edition of the International Framework for Court Excellence

 The Framework is the product of an international attempt to identify a process for achieving court excellence regardless of the location or size of a court or the resources or technology available to it.
-It uses the term “court” to refer broadly to any organization that is part of a country’s judicial system, including courts and tribunals of general, limited and special jurisdiction.
+It uses the term “court” to refer broadly to any organization that is part of a country’s judicial system, including courts and tribunals of general, limited, and special jurisdiction.

-The Court Excellence Self-Assessment Questionnaire is a self-administered instrument that can be used to determine what areas of court excellence must be addressed in the short-term and what areas require intermediate or long-term planning for quality improvement.
+The Court Excellence Self-Assessment Questionnaire is a self-administered instrument that can be used to determine what areas of court excellence must be addressed in the short-term, and what areas require intermediate or long-term planning for quality improvement.
 It is the first necessary step for a court toward developing a plan to close the gap between “what is” and “what can be” as prescribed by the Framework.

 The IFJSE is based on the IFCE and follows the same structure as the ‘Thinking of Implementing the International Framework for Court Excellence’ publication.
 However, the Self-Assessment Questionnaire in the IFJSE is substantially different and is not designed to be used by courts or tribunals.
-New IFJSE checklists have been added for specific service delivery functions such as education, research, information technology, finance, asset management, human resources and labour relations.
-The purpose of the IFJSE, like the IFCE, is to assist organisations identify areas of their operations that may require improvement and to develop improvement plans to guide implementing change.
+New IFJSE checklists have been added for specific service delivery functions such as education, research, information technology, finance, asset management, human resources and labor relations.
+The purpose of the IFJSE, like the IFCE, is to assist organizations identify areas of their operations that may require improvement and to develop improvement plans to guide implementing change.
 Click here to access the IFJSE.